josedanielmunoz/cybersecurity-incident-analysis/README.md

 End-to-end cybersecurity project focused on the forensic investigation of an unauthorised SSH intrusion, vulnerability assessment of a Debian web server, post-incident hardening, and the design of an incident response plan aligned with recognised security frameworks.

+> Note: The project reports are currently available in Spanish.

 ## Overview

 This repository documents a practical cybersecurity case study covering three main areas: